Places to Go, People to See

 Nunney

-We are situated in the quiet, pretty village of Nunney – the excellent Visit Nunney website will tell you more!
+We are situated in the quiet, pretty village of Nunney – just three miles from the centre of Frome.
 Set in the charming Somerset countryside, Nunney boasts not only an excellent village shop and pub but also its own ruined mediaeval castle, complete with moat.
-The little cafe on the way to the castle has re-opened with friendly new owners
+The little cafe on the way to the castle has friendly new owners

-There are pleasant walks along Nunney Brook (take your wellies!) and lively events throughout the year, such as Nunney Fayre in August, and the Duck Race at Easter.
-We have plenty of local guides to help you
+There are pleasant walks along Nunney Brook (take your wellies!) and lively events throughout the year, such as Nunney Fayre in July/August, and the Duck Race at Easter.
+We have plenty of local books, maps and guides to help you enjoy your stay

 Nearby Attractions